georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 To build your own make sure to have `rstudioapi` installed.
 This package allows you to create and configure your addin.

-Let's build off a previous tutorial [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we wrote a function that created a custom project folder for us; however, this time we will turn this function into an addin.
+Let's build off a [previous tutorial](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials/Create a Custom Project Template.md) where we wrote a function that created a custom project folder for us; however, this time we will turn this function into an addin.
 The main difference is that the original function must be called by typing something like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu.
 Taking it from a useful function to an even more convenient addin takes just a few steps.

 ### 1. Create a package
 Start by creating a new project by clicking on the New Project icon.
 Creating a project sounds like a lot, but I promise it's not.